 A few things that do help if you can afford them but aren't required:

 Customer-facing conversations beforehand.
 Twenty interviews with potential customers before you write any code is gold.
+Steve Blank's Customer Development work — the precursor to Lean Startup — is the canonical text on doing this well.
 You'll discover that what you thought they wanted is wrong, what they actually want is different, and the pricing they'd accept is not what you assumed.
 You also discover whether they even exist — which is the single most common founder blind spot.
 Talk to them.

 A landing page you can deploy in an hour.
 Carrd, Framer, Webflow, plain HTML on Cloudflare Pages — pick one.
 Have somewhere to point the experiment at.
 You can iterate the page later.